blblack/tofurkey/README.md

 versions (headers included!) of libev4 and libsodium (1.0.12 or higher).

 Build with: `make`

 Run basic tests with: `make check`

-Install with: `sudo make install bindir=/usr/bin`
-   ^ Installs just one binary, defaults to /usr/local/bin/ Can override via variables `prefix`, `exec_prefix`, and/or `bindir` Run slower tests with `make check SLOW_TESTS=1`
+Install with: `sudo make install bindir=/usr/bin` -- Note this installs just one binary, defaults to /usr/local/bin/ .
+Can override via variables `prefix`, `exec_prefix`, and/or `bindir`

+Run slower tests with `make check SLOW_TESTS=1`

-Run code quality checks with: `make qa`
-   ^ Note this requires several tools (valgrind, cppcheck, clang analyzer, astyle) and may only work with the local versions of these that I happen to use!
+Run code quality checks with: `make qa` -- Note this requires several tools (valgrind, cppcheck, clang analyzer, astyle) and may only work with the local versions of these that I happen to use!
 It's mostly for use during my development.

 There's also a trivial example systemd unit file in the source tree as `tofurkey.service`